Resources for Partners

 FAQ

-Dental cavities are the #1 most common childhood illness and cavities can cause pain.
-Cavities can prevent children from eating and can keep them awake at night and both eating and sleep help children learn.
+Dental cavities are the #1 most common chronic childhood disease and can cause pain.
+Cavities can prevent children from eating and can keep them awake at night, both eating and sleeping help children learn.
 It is important to screen children for health issues before they start school so if they do have cavities, then the cavities can be fixed and children will be well-rested, able to eat, and ready to learn!

-Yes, It is Michigan law that children are also screened for hearing and vision, prior to Kindergarten entry.
+Yes, it is Michigan law that children are also screened for hearing and vision, prior to Kindergarten entry.
 These screenings are conducted to make sure students can see and hear in the classroom, so they are able to learn.
-It is now recommended children have a dental assessment before kindergarten or the first year of school.
+It is now required that children have a dental assessment completed before Kindergarten, or their first year of school.

-This law is specifically for students entering Kindergarten, but it is highly recommended that all kids see a dentist at least once a year.
+This law is specifically for students entering Kindergarten, but it is highly recommended that all kids see a dentist at least twice a year.

-Any dentist, dental therapist or registered dental hygienist licensed in Michigan can complete this form.
+Any dentist, dental therapist or registered dental hygienist licensed in Michigan can complete the KOHA Form.
+Please find the KOHA Assessment Form (MDHHS-6280) at the bottom of the webpage located under Resources here.